This post contains affiliate links. We may earn a small commission at no extra cost to you.

 What is Kure Kaiji Curry (呉海自カレー)?

 Kure Kaiji Curry is a certification programme in which local Kure restaurants serve curry recipes passed directly from specific Japan Maritime Self-Defense Force ships.
 JMSDF chefs from each vessel teach their exact recipe to the restaurant kitchen, and the ship's captain must taste and approve the result before the restaurant can sell it as that ship's curry.
-As of the 2025–2026 season, approximately 22 certified restaurants participate.
+In the current 2026–2027 season, 23 certified restaurants participate (up from 22 the previous year).

 Why does the JMSDF serve curry every Friday?